 Whatever the case, get ready to level up your English classes!
 Find out more here:

-Have your Say about Using Flash Cards in TEFL Classes
+Using Flash Cards in TEFL Classes: Join the Conversation

 Do you have any go-to games or activities for using flashcards in an ESL/EFL class?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.